-Our ambitious plans will rely on us securing the funding to make them a reality, and as such we will strive for further devolution through our continual dialogue with Government officials.
 We will continue to build upon our strong track record of securing funding to maximise all funding opportunities available.
-Through the use of our newly appointed borrowing powers and our partnership working with co-investors we will seek to explore a range of innovative funding instruments to maximise the impact for the area.
+Through the use of our borrowing powers and our partnership working with co-investors we will seek to explore a range of innovative funding instruments to maximise the impact for the area.

-We are proposing the designation of two new Mayoral Development Corporations, one in Middlesbrough and one in Hartlepool.
+Two new Mayoral Development Corporations have now been designated in Hartlepool and Middlesbrough, with boards made up of the public and private sector established to oversee them.
 This follows the success of the South Tees Development Corporation, which was established in 2017.
 The locally led model of a development corporations will accelerate regeneration, secure private investment and create jobs in these areas.